Content KPIs

 Create content marketing KPIs with the KPI Finder

-The BVDW divides the KPIs into three broad objectives: "interaction", "reach" and "conversion and costs".
-So you need to be clear about what you actually want to achieve (see above).
+The BVDW divides the KPIs into three broad objectives: “interaction”, “reach” and “conversion and costs”.
+You must therefore already be clear about what you actually want to achieve (see above).

-In the next step, you choose which platform you are interested in (website, online store, newsletter, Facebook, etc.).
-The KPI finder is limited to listing possible measured values.
-You have to do your own research to find out what the KPIs mean, what they can tell you and whether they apply to your situation.
+In the next step, you choose which platform you are interested in (website, online shop, newsletter, Facebook, etc.).
+The KPI finder is limited to listing possible measurement values.
+You have to do your own research to find out what the KPIs mean, what information they can provide and whether they apply to your situation.
 Nevertheless, I find the tool helpful for searching specifically for possible KPIs and getting inspiration.

 If monitoring is to be of any use, it must be carried out regularly and as often as possible.
 Checking once a year to see what your content work has actually achieved is clearly not enough.
 Depending on what you are looking at, you should also keep an eye on certain values on a weekly or daily basis.
 The frequency depends on the respective key figure.
 Some can change in the short term (page views), while others tend to develop over a longer period of time (Facebook fans).

 Also make sure to select meaningful comparison periods.
 It is usually a good idea to use both the previous period and the same period a year ago.
 After all, there are sometimes seasonal differences.
-However, as mentioned above, comparisons with competitors are only useful to a limited extent.
+Comparisons with competitors, on the other hand, are only of limited use, as mentioned above.
 This is simply because you are very unlikely to see the key figures of your competitors that are actually of interest.
 Further tips:

 • To ensure that your figures are comparable, you should only use one data source for each measured value.
 This is because even things that seem clear, such as a page view, can be assessed differently depending on the measurement tool.

 • Also make sure that the figures are as clean as possible.
 A typical problem is, for example, counting your own visits to the website.
-This naturally distorts the results.
+This of course distorts the results.

 • Speaking of falsified results: Some measurement figures, such as dwell time, are subject to technical errors.
 You must always be aware of how accurately something can be measured.
 And some values such as the “bounce rate” can have different meanings depending on the situation, as this article explains.

-• Last but not least, it is important that the measured figures can be easily analyzed, for example by displaying them in a dashboard.
-Is it tedious for you or your colleagues to gain insights from the measured values?
+• Last but not least, it is important that the measured figures can be easily analysed, for example by displaying them in a dashboard.
+Do you or your colleagues find it difficult to gain insights from the measured values?
 Then there is a high risk that the task will fall by the wayside or that long-term changes will be overlooked.

 geckoboard